Republic of the Congo entry requirements for South Korea passport holders

 Required for entry

-You must show your yellow fever vaccination certificate (yellow card) upon arrival.
-Without it, you may be denied entry or forced to get vaccinated at the airport — which can be inconvenient and costly.
+You must have a yellow fever vaccination certificate.
+Without it, you may be denied entry or forced to get vaccinated at the airport.
+Get vaccinated at least 10 days before travel and carry the certificate with your passport.

 What happens at the border